fuzzygroup/blog/_posts/2022-06-22-building-a-bootstrap-app-with-rails-7-and-scss-files.md

 I don't understand the use of // versus ,/  But it is all just path references and we are developers -- we can get this.
 This was purely the desperate machinations of a developer with Stack Overflow access and the desire to make something work with an old app on the left and a new app on the right refreshing constantly until the two sites where in visual parity.
 Typing this triggered a Quantum Leap memory "Hoping against hope that the next refresh would be the last".

+## That Mysterious Error or Oh Crap Deploy ...

+So I did all the above and had things working perfectly in development.
+I got to deploy and got this crap:

+    SassC::SyntaxError: Error: Function rgb is missing argument $green. on line 17800 of stdin
+    >>   border-color: rgb(191 219 254/var(--tw-border-opacity));

+A wee spot of googling had me traveling over to Github where I found this [thread](https://github.com/tailwindlabs/tailwindcss/discussions/6738).

+The answer turned out to be:

+* Remove the sasc-rails gem from Gemfile
+* Do a bundle update
+* Test things by running an assets precompile locally but in **PRODUCTION** mode

+Use the following command:

+    RAILS_ENV=production bundle exec rake assets:precompile

 ## Conclusion

 I won't claim to fully understand the asset pipeline but this is the closest I've gotten to understanding it.
 In particular the analogy of a makefile for CSS very much helped me grok this.